lucianopaz/sensory_integration_time/README.md

+# `sensory_integration_time`
+This package constains the source code used to fit the leaky integration model for tactile perception used in the Toso et al (submitted).

 ## Installation

 This package contains some custom c extensions that require the `gfortran` compiler and some libraries.
 In particular it requires the GNU scientific library (GSL) be installed and available in the build environment.